 - 1. Cranking power to all units with a hot start time four hours or less (See Note below). - 2.
 Off-site Nuclear Station Light and Power (to maintain safe shutdown) as defined in each plant's Nuclear Plant Interface Requirements (NPIR) document. - 3.
 Critical Natural Gas Infrastructure (such as electric compressors). - 4.
 Exceptions or additions to the criteria shown above will be allowed with PJM approval. - a.
 SOS-T endorsement will be sought for these exceptions and additions. - b.
 One such example could be to address coping power needs for steam units that cannot be supplied by resources other than Black Start. - c.
-Exceptions to critical cranking power are made for intermittent generation (i.e. wind, solar). - d.
+Exceptions to critical cranking power are made for intermittent generation and non-hydro energy storage resources (e.g. wind, solar, batteries, flywheels). - d.
 Exceptions to critical cranking power will be considered on a case by case basis for: - i Complex cranking paths for minimum ICAP gain. - ii Non-dispatchable units or units with very high minimum limits.